billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 # HTTP Range Requests

-So how do we update the server to support HTTP Range requests per the RFC linked to at <https://httpwg.org/specs/rfc7233.html>.
-(If you are not familiar with Range requests, the page at <https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests> gives a good overview.
+How do you update a server to support HTTP Range requests per the RFC at
+<https://httpwg.org/specs/rfc7233.html>.
+(If you are not familiar with Range requests, the page
+at <https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests> gives a good overview.
 Read that then come back).

 Firstly, out of the box ASP.NET Core does support range requests.
 It does have some minor limitation.
 For example, it does not support requesting multiple ranges in one request, such as "Range: bytes=0-50, 100-150".